af/turrentine/README.rst

 Turrentine is a simple content management app for Django (1.3 and later).

-What, *another* CMS app?
-Yes, but I tried several before deciding that I couldn't find one with a few more features than flatpages, but not much more.

 Turrentine is:
 --------------

 * Simple: very little code, and few features by design.
-* Dependency-free, unlike some other "basic" CMS apps that still require you to pull in 3-5 other packages.
+* Dependency-free
 * Easy on the database.
-A user viewing a CMS page should never generate more than one or two performant database queries.
+A user viewing a CMS page should never generate more than one or two simple database queries.
-* Kind of a half-way point between Django's basic flatpages app, and other simple third-party CMSes like gnocchi-cms.
+* Kind of a half-way point between Django's basic flatpages app, and other simple third-party CMSes like ``gnocchi-cms``.
 Both apps served as a starting point for turrentine.

 Things Turrentine does **not** do: